jkklapp/boats/README.md

-## Dockerizing Flask With Compose and Machine - From Localhost to the Cloud
+## Dockerizing Go With Docker Compose

-Featuring:

-- Docker v1.9.0
-- Docker Compose v1.5.0
-- Docker Machine v0.5.0

-**Check out the awesome blog post here > https://realpython.com/blog/python/dockerizing-flask-with-compose-and-machine-from-localhost-to-the-cloud/**

-Cheers!
+Inspired by https://github.com/realpython/orchestrating-docker and adapted from Python to Golang.
+Stripped down until there's not really much resemblance.